gsriramit/Networking-AzVirtualWanScenarios/README.md

 ## GitHub Actions for Deployment
 If you do not have a dedicated DevOps setup for the deployment of the ARM templates, you can use the workflow files provided in this repo.
 The following table provides a mapping of the workflows to the scenarios.
 **Note**: The actions are dependent on the following data and are to be saved as secrets in the repository
-1. An Azure Service Principal Credentials that has access to the target environment
+1. An Azure Service Principal that has access to the target environment
 2. The subscription Id of the target subscription
 3. Resource Group to which the resources would be deployed
 4. Any other secure information that needs to be read from the secrets